Domestic Violence–Informed Child Protection Practice in Australia & Aotearoa New Zealand

 Policy updates

-While important, these efforts often fail to produce sustained practice change because they do not alter the organising unit of assessment.
+While important, these approaches often fail to produce sustained change because they do not shift how assessment is structured.

 Why the Safe & Together Model Is Structurally Different

-The Safe & Together Model was designed specifically to address misattribution of harm in domestic and family violence child protection systems.
+The Safe & Together Model is designed specifically to address misattribution of harm in domestic and family violence child protection systems.

 It differs from generic DFV reform approaches because it: